prescottprue/generator-react-firebase/README.md

 Note: This sub-generator does not support the Path Argument (functions are already placed within a folder matching their name).

+## Generated Project

+Project outputted from generator has a README explaining the full structure and details specific to settings you choose.
+This includes everything from running your code to deploying it.

 ## Examples

 Complete examples of generator output available in [Examples](https://github.com/prescottprue/generator-react-firebase/tree/master/examples)